-Being a young adult with Type 1 diabetes is an exciting and sometimes scary time; preparing to leave for college, navigating independence or starting your career.
-The College Diabetes Network is a nonprofit located in Boston, that works with student leaders in campus chapters across the country and an engaged ecosystem of supporters.
+Being a young adult with type 1 diabetes is an exciting and sometimes scary time; preparing to leave for college, navigating independence or starting your career.
+The College Diabetes Network (now called The Diabetes Link) is a nonprofit located in Boston, that works with student leaders in campus chapters across the country and an engaged ecosystem of supporters.
 Looking back on my time in college and during my young professional career, I can see how participating in CDN affected me both personally and professionally.

 Once I got to college, I got involved with Dawgs for Diabetes (D4D) at the University of Georgia (UGA), a chapter of CDN.
 I had been keeping up with D4D since I was in high school because I started to feel more alone in my teen years regarding diabetes.
 During high school, I looked up to this group, and it was comforting to know that something was waiting for me in college.

 Personally, diabetes wasn’t a major part of college planning for me, and I knew people I could go to for answers.
 When I later arrived on campus freshman year, I felt the interaction between college and diabetes— meeting new people, stress, navigating accommodations, dorm-life, the dining hall, a crazy schedule and all of the ups and downs.
 I began my guess-and-check work to figure out what was best for me.
 I was also able to go to people for support and ask questions from those who understood this transition.
 In college, I felt like students were less judgmental and more willing to learn about type 1 than they were in high school, and I no longer felt like I was alone because I was involved in a CDN Chapter.